cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 ## Installing and launching applications

-You can install and launch applications programatically, either individual `.prc` / `.pdb` databases or zipfiles that contain databases.
+You can install and launch applications programmatically, either individual `.prc` / `.pdb` databases or zipfiles that contain databases.
 All files are passed to the emulator as `Uint8Array` typed arrays.